 It is currently under re-construction but will hopefully be back soon.

 There are also a few apps out there which aim to bring remote workers together.
 Check out these two and see if they are the right way for you to meet other nomads.

 Nomadbase is a chat app that is based on your current location.
 You get to connect with other remote workers in your area and can easily exchange location information or meet in person.
 A relatively new app based on a brilliant idea and with great potential.

 Nomad Soulmates is not exactly a community to exchange knowledge, but a dating app.
 When you are traveling alone you might find it harder to meet like-minded singles.
 This app helps you find your nomadic soulmate.

-As with everything, there are countless of digital nomad communities on Facebook.
+As with everything, there are countless digital nomad communities on Facebook.
 You can find general groups, such as “Global Digital Nomad Network”, “Digital Nomads Hub” or “Digital Nomads Around the World” or more specific ones, like “Digital Nomads Medellin”, “Bali Digital Nomads” or “Female Digital Nomads”.

 The members are usually very helpful and you get tons of advice on any nomad lifestyle-related topic.

 Meetup is a platform to bring people together all around the world.
 You can find groups interested in all types of areas, such as sports or cooking, and meet with its members.
 There are hundreds of digital nomad groups in various locations, so I can’t list them all.
 Examples are “Digital Nomads Cologne”, “Barcelona Freelancer Meetup”, or “Lisbon Digital Nomads“.